solokeys/solo-hw/README.md

 # Solo HW

 The HW sources for Solo, the open source security token.
-Everything here is licensed under [CC BY-SA](https://creativecommons.org/licenses/by-sa/4.0/).

 Note that master may be "broken" at times, so you should check using one of the releases first.

 For schematic, BOM, and gerber information, see the releases.

+## License
+Solo is fully open source.
+All hardware, unless otherwise noted, is dual licensed under [CERN OHL](LICENSE-CERN) and [CC BY-SA](https://creativecommons.org/licenses/by-sa/4.0/).

+You may use Solo under the terms of either the CERN OHL 2.1 license or the CC BY-SA 4.0 license.

 ## 1.2V Solo hardware